 That's a big, open-ended question, and the answer depends on many factors.
-I'm not going to try and cover every aspect, because Google is your friend, but let's quickly go over the basics of what you would need to get started, and I'll include some rough estimates of how much money you can make at the end.
+I'm not going to try and cover every aspect (because Google is your friend), but let's quickly go over the basics of what you would need to get started, and I'll include some rough estimates of how much money you might make when all is said and done.

 Blockchains and the block reward

 The core of mining is the idea of block rewards.
 For most coins, these are given to the person/group that finds a valid solution to the cryptographic hashing algorithm.
 This solution is a mathematical calculation that uses the results of previous block solutions, so there's no way to pre-calculate answers for a future block without knowing the solution to the previous block.
 This history of block solutions and transactions constitutes the blockchain, a sort of public ledger.